-The proposed Special Agreements and Programs budget totals \$1,768,064 for 2023, an increase of \$369,764 or 26.4% above the expenditure level adopted for 2022.
+The proposed Special Agreements and Programs budget totals \$1,816,364 for 2023, an increase of \$418,364 or 29.9% above the expenditure level adopted for 2022.

-- Consultant Services are decreasing due to reclassification to the appropriate allotment Legal Services. - Septic Reimbursement, Mattabassett District, New Britain are increasing based on projections for 2023. - Berlin allotment is being funded for the MDC's share of the yearly maintenance and construction of the new Deming Road Pump Station.
+- Septic Reimbursement, Mattabassett District, New Britain and Legal are increasing based on projections for 2023. - Berlin allotment is being funded for the MDC's share of the yearly maintenance and construction of the new Deming Road Pump Station.
 This is only half of the yearly construction costs we would be responsible for at this time.